 If the snake had come up with a cactus pear (Opuntia ficus-indica) instead of an apple we would be covered with painful pimples but still dwell in innocence.

-The sun was hot, my vision blurred, the ground in a cactus grove near Fontane Bianch was prickly weeds and strewn with cactus pears/figs. Having spent my adolescent years with cultivating cacti (instead of leaving through puberty mags) I knew these can be vicious when touched without gloves.
+The sun was hot, my vision blurred, the ground in a cactus grove near Fontane Bianch was prickly weeds and strewn with cactus pears/figs. Having spent my adolescent years with cultivating cacti (instead of leafing through puberty mags) I knew these can be vicious when touched without gloves.
 I used a plastic bag to pick them up, handled it with utmost care… only to find that the tiny glochids that surround the spines of the opuntias and that sit as little “nests” on the pear shaped fruit are well able to puncture plastic…

 Solutions for transport: